bitovi/academy/src/angular/6-restaurant-service/restaurant-service.md

 This will create a `src/app/users.service.ts` file and associated `spec` test file.

-> HINT: You can generate a service in a folder `ng g service folder/users`
+> Hint: You can generate a service in a folder `ng g service folder/users`

 ## Injectable